Fey

 Cinder elves stand between 1.5 to 1.85 meters (4’11” to 6’1”) and weigh 45 to 70 kg (99 to 154 lbs).
 Instead of hair, flames dance upon their heads.
 Their skin is ruddy, and their eyes are almost always lit by an internal, fiery red and orange glow.
 Natural historians surmise these characteristics, which are unique among elves, are a result of crossbreeding with efreet many eons ago.

 Almost all cinder elves have an affinity for elemental fire magic, channeling it through their attunement with nature or the magic inherent in their bloodline.
 They are naturally resistant to heat and able to withstand extreme climates that most cannot survive for long.
 Subsequently, cinder elves tend to live near magmatic areas in mountainous or badlands regions.
+The city-state of Sha'ignas is composed primarily of cinder elves, while a large population can be found in the Ferexian Empire as well.

 Dark Elves